wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 == Changelog ==

+= 2.1.4 =
+* (23 Nov 2013) Corrected an issue of forcing Bulk Discount disabled on products after updating from previous versions of Bulk Discount.

 = 2.1.3 =
 * (18 Nov 2013) Corrected a bug of being not able to disable Bulk Discount on products.